YoRyan/open-nec/Readme.md

 The following locomotives have been successfully overhauled:

 - [Amtrak EMD AEM-7](https://store.steampowered.com/app/65232/Train_Simulator_Northeast_Corridor_New_York__Philadelphia_Route_AddOn/)
+  - Has been fully tested in conjunction with Fan Railer's AEM-7 overhaul mod.
   - Fixed cruise control functionality.
 Turn the dial to your desired speed and set throttle to activate.
   - Fixed the cab signals to display 30 mph for Medium Clear, not 45 mph.